 We explain what miscegenation is and what its general characteristics are.
 Also, the types that exist and their consequences.

-Mestizaje is the biological and cultural crossing of individuals who come from different ethnic groups .
-The word mestizo comes from the Latin mixticius which means “to mix”.
+Miscegenation is the biological and cultural crossing of individuals who come from different ethnic groups .
+The word mestizo comes from the Latin mixticius which means "to mix".
 Throughout history , the union of ethnic groups has received different names, such as Creoles for the children of Spaniards born in America or mulatto for the children of parents of different complexions (white and black).

 The concept of mestizo arose at the time of Spanish colonization in America , after the origin of new links between both cultures .
 The concept referred, in particular, to the mixture of indigenous people with European people.
 Over the years, mixtures were generated between people from the rest of the continents .